richard-koch-gomori/teaching-elte-ik-Programming-languages-Java/BSc18-2019-20-2/feladatsor/lab10_hu.md

 Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it.
 (Stackoverflow)

-A szülő osztály példányának referenciája bármikor helyettesíthető a leszármazott osztály példányának referenciájával
+A szülő osztály példányának referenciája bármikor helyettesíthető a leszármazott osztály példányának referenciájával.

 ## változó statikus/dinamikus típusa